vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

       related: true
 ---

-(In Progress)
+(In Progress - Early Draft)
 The main idea behind this blog post is to give an overview of some of the work I did on combining distributional semantics methods with ontological representation learning.

 ## Introduction

-Concept similarity has often been computed considering the distance between the concept in an ontology.
+Being able to represent ontological concepts (e.g., **Country**, **City**, **Person**) is important for many tasks in both Natural Language Processing and the Semantic Web.
+For example, it can be useful in Named Entity Recognition, where we need to be able to distinguish different kinds of elements.
+A key factor that makes ontologies useful is that they can be used to say how similar two concepts are.
+Ontologies are generally defined as subclass of hierarchies (**Politician** is a subclass of **Person**) and thus, the similarity between concepts can be defined in terms of distance of the concepts in the hierarchy (e.g., **City** and **Town** are much more similar than **City** and **Mammal**).

 However, this view does not account for how concepts are used and referred to in the real world.
+For example, the concepts **SoccerPlayer** and **SoccerClub** are completely different under a structural point of view, but they sure are related.
 Applying distributional semantics methods to ontological concepts can give a different point of view on concept similarity evaluation.

 ## Ontological Concepts

 Ontological concepts are used to categorize entities.
-For example, the concept that categorize Barack Obama and Donald Trump, might be **Politician**.
+For example, the concept that categorizes Barack Obama and Donald Trump, might be **Politician**.
 Concepts are also referred to as types.
 Types are also often organized in hierarchies, indicating subclass of relationships: for example, the type Politician is subclass of the type **Person**.

 The following image shows an ontology[^3] with some entities (often referred to as instances). **Barack Obama**, **Italy** and **Tiber** are entities (yellow circles), while the others are Types (**Thing** is a special super type in this case).
 We can see that the types are organized in a hierarchy.
 The dotted lines represent a subclass of relationships, meaning, for example, that a Politician is also a Person.
 Normal lines instead represent an **instance of** predicate, meaning that **Barack Obama** is a **Politician** (but also a **Person**, and a **Thing**).